Ingenira has been working as an online writer for at least six years. Among dozens of other topics, she loves to write about baking.

-- With the cucumber skin on, cut it into 4cm length.
+- With the cucumber skin on, cut it into 4-centimetre lengths.
 Cut open the cucumber and remove the seeds in the centre.
 Then, cut it into strips and place all the cucumber strips in a bowl.

 - Rub the cucumber strips with 1 tablespoon of salt.
 Leave aside for an hour.
 This step will remove the water in the cucumber.

 - Use a clean towel to wrap a small handful of cucumber strips and squeeze out the excess water as much as possible.
-Repeat this step until all the cucumber strips are squeezed off water.
+Repeat this step until all the cucumber strips are squeezed.

-- Spread the cucumber strips on a big tray and dry them under the sun for two to three hours.
+- Spread the cucumber strips on a big tray and dry them under the sun for 2 to 3 hours.
 This step will make the cucumber crunchy.

 - Wash the carrots.
 Remove the carrot skin.
-Cut the carrots into thin 4cm strips.
+Cut the carrots into thin 4-centimetre strips.

-- Sun the carrot strips under the sun for one or two hours.
+- Dry the carrot strips under the sun for 1 or 2 hours.

-- Wash the cabbage and cut it into 2.5cm squares.
+- Wash the cabbage and cut it into 2 1/2-centimetre squares.

-- Dry the cabbage squares under the sun for one or two hours.
+- Dry the cabbage squares under the sun for 1 or 2 hours.

-- Wash the long beans and cut into 4cm lengths.
+- Wash the long beans and cut into 4-centimetre lengths.

-- Dry the long beans under the sun for one or two hours.
+- Dry the long beans under the sun for 1 or 2 hours.

-- Wash the cauliflower and cut it into small pieces, almost the same size as the long bean.
+- Wash the cauliflower and cut it into small pieces, almost the same size as the long beans.

-- Dry the cauliflower under the sun for one or two hours.
+- Dry the cauliflower under the sun for 1 or 2 hours.

 - Wash the brinjal.
-With the skin on, cut it into 4cm strips.
+With the skin on, cut it into 4-centimetre strips.

-- Dry the brinjal under the sun for one or two hours.
+- Dry the brinjal under the sun for 1 or 2 hours.

-Good sunshine (mid-noon) is necessary to dry the vegetables at the above mentioned time.
-If there is insufficient sunshine, you can dry it under the fan for 4 to 8 hours.
+- Good sunshine (mid-noon) is necessary to dry the vegetables for the above-mentioned times.
+If there is insufficient sunshine, you can dry them under the fan for 4 to 8 hours.
 Drying the vegetables is important to produce crunchy vegetable acar.

 - 3 shallots